UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 ### If you are using scp

-If you are using scp at the command line, use this command.
+SCP stands for Secure Copy, and it is how you will copy files if you are working on your own machine.
+So, if you are using scp at the command line, use this command.
 Note the backslash in front of the \*, which is necessary to make sure the \* is interpreted on the remote machine, not the local machine.

     scp yourusername@csil.cs.ucsb.edu:/cs/faculty/pconrad/public_html/cs8/14S/labs/lab06/code/\* ~/cs8/lab06

-If using a GUI for scp (e.g. WinSCP, Fetch, Filezilla), then you need to connect to csil.cs.ucsb.edu, and navigate in the "remote" window to /cs/faculty/pconrad/public\_html/cs8/14S/labs/lab06/code and copy everything from there into your lab06 directory by dragging.
+If using a GUI for scp (e.g. WinSCP, Fetch, Filezilla), then you need to connect to csil.cs.ucsb.edu, and navigate in the "remote" window to */cs/faculty/pconrad/public\_html/cs8/14S/labs/lab06/code* and copy everything from there into your lab06 directory by dragging.

 You can also go the web page <http://www.cs.ucsb.edu/~pconrad/cs8/14S/labs/lab06/code> and do a "save as" on each individual file, but that is sort of tedious.